Apricot Spinach Salad with Toasted Walnuts and Avocado Basil Dressing – Fresh Vegan Summer Salad Recipe by Tori Avey

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

-- 5 ripe apricots, sliced into 6-8 pieces each
+- 5 whole ripe apricots sliced into 6-8 pieces each

 - 2 tsp honey